Psychological Testing FAQ

 What can my child expect during psychological testing?

 All sessions are conducted in a quiet, one-to-one setting with a licensed psychologist.
 Children are usually comfortable after a few minutes, and tasks often are similar to school work.
-A psychological testing session generally lasts two hours, depending on the age and attention span of the child.
-There are generally five testing sessions; however, this will vary with the age and clinical needs of the child.
+A psychological testing session generally lasts ninety minutes.
+There are generally six testing sessions; however, this will vary with the age and clinical needs of the child.
 Parents do not come into the testing room because most children find it distracting, and it interferes with standardized testing procedures.